oroinc/documentation/admin_guide/entities/entity_field_properties.rst

     - One to many

-  For the help on selection the field that is right for your purposes, see the `Entity Field Types <./entity-fields-types>`__ guide.
+  For the help on selection the field that is right for your purposes, see the :ref:`Entity Field Types <entity-fields-types>` guide.
   "